Skip to Main Content

 Paying interest with any credit card makes your purchases more expensive.
 The best way to avoid interest is to pay in full every month.
 If you think you’ll need to carry a balance from time to time, however, it’s important to understand what purchase APR you’ll pay.

 In general, the better your credit score, the lower the interest rate and APR you’re likely to qualify for.
-Business credit cards can base approval on your personal credit scores if you don’t have much business credit history, so you might want to check your credit history before applying to get an idea of what rate you might be able to get.
+Business credit card issuers can base approval on your personal credit scores if you don’t have much business credit history, so you might want to check your credit history before applying to get an idea of what rate you might be able to get.

 Also, be aware that there’s a difference between business credit cards and business charge cards.
-With a credit card, you can make purchases and pay them down over time, accruing interest charges each month.
-A business charge card, such as the popular Brex Card, doesn’t charge interest since you’re required to pay the balance in full each month.
+With a credit card, you can make purchases and pay them down over time, usually accruing interest charges each month.
+A business charge card, such as the popular Brex Card*, doesn’t charge interest since you’re required to pay the balance in full each month.
 If you’d like the flexibility of carrying a balance, then you may want to rule out charge cards in your search for a business credit card.

 5. Keep an eye out for additional features and benefits